Our Equine Staff

 BuFORD

-Born June 13th, 2003, Buford is a sleek black-and-white registered Paint gelding, standing at 15.3 hands tall.
+Born in 2003, Buford is a sleek black-and-white registered Paint gelding, standing at 15.3 hands tall.
 Handsome and with impeccable manners, he reminds us of an English butler!
-Before joining Equi-librium in May of 2017, he belonged to our very own Danielle Drosnock.
 Before starting his journey as a therapy horse, he was involved in a lesson program doing dressage and hunter/jumper activities.
 He took to therapeutic riding immediately with his wonderful disposition and experience.
 Buford excels with independent riders in mounted lessons and unmounted lessons.

 Buford was purchased through a generous grant from The Stabler Foundation.